CPS-IT/frontend-asset-handler/docs/components/vcs-providers.md

 # VCS Providers

+The Frontend Assets Handler is able to interact with the asset sources on VCS through specific providers.
+Each VCS provider requires configuration.
+Consult the appropriate provider classes to find out what configuration is expected.

 ## [`GithubVcsProvider`](../../src/Vcs/GithubVcsProvider.php)

-There exists a VCS provider to support Frontend assets hosted on github.com.
-For this, an access token with `repo` scope is required.
+Interacting with assets on GitHub requires an access token with `repo` scope.

 It supports the following additional configuration: